6 Best Amsterdam Tours

 Streets of the Red Light District at night

-With this tour of Amsterdam's Red Light District you will walk through streets that are home to a mix of art galleries, important sculptures less known to the conventional tourist, cinemas, cafes, coffee shops, sex shops and some of the city's most important monuments, such as the Oude Kerk, the Old Church.
+With this tour of Amsterdam's Red Light District you will walk through streets that are home to a mix of art galleries, important sculptures more unknown to the conventional tourist, cinemas, cafes, coffee shops, sex shops and some of the most important monuments of the city, such as the Old Church, the Oude Kerk.

 Itinerary